 Rick Munoz <email@example.com>

-The Ferrari was a replica 250 GTO made from a Datsun 240Z by the same company that made the replica FFerraris for the Miami Vice TV series.
+The red sports car being auctioned is a replica Ferrari 250 GTO.
+It was made from a Datsun 240Z by the same company that made the replica Ferrari Daytona used by Don Johnson on the Miami Vice (1984) TV series.
 See more »

 Was this review helpful to you?